robbchar/corefx/Breaking-Change-Rules.md

 * Changing the precision of a numerical return value

 ### Exceptions
-* Throwing a new exception.
-However, it is not breaking when:
-  * The exception applies only to a new code-path which can only be involved by a call with new parameter values, or state (that couldn't hit by existing code targeting the previous version)
+&#10003; **Allowed**
-  * You throw a more derived exception than an existing exception.
-For example, `CultureInfo.GetCultureInfo(String)` used to throw `ArgumentException` in .NET Framework 3.5.
+* Throwing a more derived exception than an existing exception
+> For example, `CultureInfo.GetCultureInfo(String)` used to throw `ArgumentException` in .NET Framework 3.5.
 In .NET Framework 4.0, this was changed to throw `CultureNotFoundException` which derives from `ArgumentException`, and therefore is an acceptable change.

-  * You are currently throwing `NotSupportedException`, `NotImplementedException`, 'NullReferenceException' or an exception that is considered unrecoverable.
-Unrecoverable exceptions should not be getting caught and will be dealt with on a broad level or by a high-level catch-all handler.
+* Throwing a more specific exception than `NotSupportedException`, `NotImplementedException`, `NullReferenceException` or an exception that is considered unrecoverable
+> Unrecoverable exceptions should not be getting caught and will be dealt with on a broad level by a high-level catch-all handler.
 Therefore, users are not expected to have code that catches these explicit exceptions.
 The list of unrecoverable exceptions are:
      * `StackOverflowException`
      * `SEHException`
      * `ExecutionEngineException`
      * `AccessViolationException`

+* Throwing a new exception applies only to a new code-path which can only be involved by a call with new parameter values, or state (that couldn't hit by existing code targeting the previous version)

-* Removing an exception that was being throw.
-However, it is not breaking when:
+* Removing an exception that was being thrown when the API allows more robust behavior or enables new scenarios.
-  * The API allows more robust behavior.
-For example, a Divide method which only worked on positive values, but threw an exception otherwise, can be changed to support all values and the exception is no longer thrown.
+> For example, a Divide method which only worked on positive values, but threw an exception otherwise, can be changed to support all values and the exception is no longer thrown.

+&#10007; **Disallowed**
+* Throwing a new exception in cases not listed in allowed above.

+* Removing an exception in cases not listed in allowed above.

 ### Code Changes
 * Adding the `checked` keyword to a code-block.
 This may cause code in a block to to begin to throwing exceptions, an unacceptable change.